Guide on How to Write a Research Paper For College Students

 - Make sure you restate all of your main arguments and points in this last paragraph so that readers don’t forget what they just read about!
 It’s really easy for them to look over this final paragraph without paying too much attention to it, so this is your last chance to make sure they actually remembered what you talked about through the whole paper.

 - Try to end your research paper on a positive note if possible, or at least bring balance to an otherwise negative one.
 If a reader feels good after reading something sad or depressing, then chances are they’ll remember how you made them feel for a long time (and by association, will remember your name and what you wrote).
-Remember that word of mouth is still the best way for people to read about new things; friends tell other friends, who tell their next friends…etcetera etcetera; It’s always nice to have others be positive influences on potential readers!

 - Make sure you begin this final paragraph with a good transition.
 You might want to try using a term like “Finally…” or “In conclusion…” as your lead in here.